 - 1 gig for Classic account subscribers

-For more information about social networking, please take a look at the links on the next page.
+For more information about social networking, please take a look at the links below.

 - Encyclopedia Britannica.
 "USENET."
 2009.
 (Sept.
 9, 2009)http://www.britannica.com/EBchecked/topic/725992/USENET

 - Giganews.
 "Usenet Newsgroups History."
 (Aug.
 26, 2009) http://www.giganews.com/usenet-history/index.html